Carpathian Mountains

-The Carpathian Mountains or Carpathians (/kɑrˈpeɪθiənz/) are a range of mountains forming an arc across Central Europe and Southeast Europe.
+The Carpathian Mountains or Carpathians (/kɑrˈpeɪθiənz/) are a range of mountains forming an arc across Central and Southeast Europe.
 Roughly 1500 km long, it is the third-longest European mountain range after the Urals at 2500 km and the Scandinavian Mountains at 1700 km.
 The highest peaks in the Carpathians are in the Tatra Mountains, exceeding 2600 m, closely followed by those in the Southern Carpathians in Romania, exceeding 2550 m.

-The range stretches from the Western Carpathians in Austria, the Czech Republic, Slovakia and Poland, clockwise through the Eastern Carpathians in Ukraine and Romania, to the Southern Carpathians in Romania and Serbia.
+The range stretches from the Western Carpathians in Austria, the Czech Republic, Slovakia, Hungary and Poland, clockwise through the Eastern Carpathians in Poland, Slovakia, Ukraine and Romania, to the Southern Carpathians in Romania and Serbia.
 The term Outer Carpathians is frequently used to describe the northern rim of the Western and Eastern Carpathians.

 The Carpathians provide habitat for the largest European populations of brown bears, wolves, chamois, and lynxes, with the highest concentration in Romania, as well as over one-third of all European plant species.
 The mountains and their foothills also have many thermal and mineral waters, with Romania having one-third of the European total.

 Romania is likewise home to the second-largest area of virgin forests in Europe after Russia, totaling 250,000 hectares (65%), most of them in the Carpathians, with the Southern Carpathians constituting Europe's largest unfragmented forest area.
 Rates of forest loss due to clearcutting, and deforestation due to illegal logging in the Carpathians are high.